SPECIAL EASTER SUNDAY WORSHIP TIMES

 Saturday, April 13 | 1-4 p.m. | St. Luke’s Student Building

 We will meet up at the Student Building to pick up plants and deliver them to nearby long-term care facilities.
 This annual event is a wonderful time to show our love and appreciation of members who are no longer able to attend services regularly.
 This service opportunity is great for the whole family!

 Sunday, April 14 | Between worship services | Johnson Hallway

 Volunteers are needed to deliver a Lenten plant to our Friends at Home members at their home.
-Stop by the table in the Johnson Hallway to pick up instructions and a beautiful Begonia.
+Stop by the table in the Commons to pick up instructions and a beautiful Begonia.
 Contact: Shelley Quillin [email protected]

 The Gospel of John | Beginning the week of March 3-April 21

 This eight-week study features a weekly video lesson with special guest professor, Dr. Jaime Clark-Soles and St. Luke’s pastors, and will include discussion questions, daily Bible readings and reflections.
 This time around we will be diving deep into the second half of the Gospel of John, also known as the Book of Glory.
 The study will be available through the Scripture+Shared app and on the St. Luke’s website.
 Join a group here.

 In the Christian tradition, people often give up something for Lent… meat, social media, sugary sodas, and so on.
 The idea is that when you crave the surrendered item, you’ll be reminded to pray and draw upon God’s grace to help you resist the temptation to indulge.
 This year, try adding something so that you become both a receptacle and reservoir of God’s mercy and grace.

 Calendars will be on the St. Luke’s App and outside the Sanctuary, Fellowship Hall and at the Connection Desk on Sunday, March 3.